Well Met

 Well Met is set at a small-town Renaissance faire, which could be precious but never is.
 Jen DeLuca uses the faire as a backdrop for a grounded romance between Emily, who's volunteering to help her injured sister, and Simon, who runs the faire with intensity that borders on controlling.
 In costume, Emily plays a flirty tavern wench and Simon plays a charming pirate.
 Out of costume, they can barely stand each other.

-What makes the book work is how DeLuca uses the faire to explore identity and performance.
+The book works because how DeLuca uses the faire to explore identity and performance.
 Who are you when you're playing a role?
 What parts of yourself come out when you have permission to be someone else?
 Emily and Simon are different people in costume, and those differences reveal truths about who they really are.

 The small-town setting feels lived-in.
 The faire is a community effort, and DeLuca shows all the personalities involved, the family dynamics, the way small towns operate.
 The romance is enemies-to-lovers with genuine friction that resolves into compatibility.
 It's sweet without being saccharine, sexy without being gratuitous.